-The closer the air purifier is to the contaminant, the quicker it will trap the particles that are giving you trouble.
-If you appear to have a neighbor who smokes leading to some odors seeping into your home, places the air purifier near the vent or wall where the odor is most concentrated.
+The closer the air purifier is to the contaminant, the quicker it will trap the particles that give you trouble.
+If you appear to have a neighbor who smokes, leading to some odors seeping into your home, place the air purifier near the vent or wall where the odor is most concentrated.

-Don’t put an air purifier in the Corner.
+Do not put an air purifier in the Corner.

 This also goes for the top of the air purifier.
-By placing it under a shelf, the only thing that’s going to get that fresh air is the underside of your bookshelf.
-The rule of thumb is to keep a few feet of clearance at the top, front, and sides for optimal efficiency.
+By placing it under a shelf, the only thing that will get that fresh air is the underside of your bookshelf.
+The rule of thumb is to keep a few clearance feet at the top, front, and sides for optimal efficiency.

-Air purifier wants to be alone
+The air purifier wants to be alone.

 Air purifiers are most productive when all the doors and windows are shut.
-This allows for the air purifier to clean the air in the room without interference from hallways or other rooms.
+This allows the air purifier to clean the room’s air without interference from hallways or other rooms.

-Your air purifier is hard at work clearing your room of snow, but with the windows open, more snow continues to enter the room, thus creating a snow carpet that will not disappear.
+Your air purifier is hard at work, clearing your room of snow, but with the windows open, more snow continues to enter the room, thus creating a snow carpet that will not disappear.

-But please, find a safe location so that your air purifier friend does not get hurt – your air purifier does not like to be in extremely hot areas any more than you do.
+But please, find a safe location so that your air purifier friend does not get hurt – your air purifier does not like to be in scorching areas any more than you do.